Darwin’s “Missing Link” That Could Revolutionise Your Team

 I often hear from clients about the side effects caused by the tension between their desire to collaborate and their people’s need for individual success.
 These can take the form of people hiding data from their colleagues or not putting them in shared directory structures.
 Some researchers resort to labelling their bottles of materials in a language only they in the lab understand.
 I recently heard about a lab where one post-doc labels their reagents in Hindi (which was unintelligible to their colleagues); then another retaliated by using a secret code to label their bottles!

 In research groups where the interest in collaboration is weaker, a high degree of internal competition is often encouraged by the leader.
-It is not unusual for the same project to be given to more than one person, after the motto “may the best man win!”.
-This can lead to even less collaborative behavior, such as withholding ideas or even “spiking” a colleague’s materials in order to slow down their progress.
+It is not unusual for the same project to be given to more than one person after the motto “May the best man win!”.
+This can lead to even less collaborative behaviour, such as withholding ideas or even “spiking” a colleague’s materials in order to slow down their progress.

 They use the well-known Prisoner’s Dilemma as a starting point for understanding how cooperation works and how it can evolve.
 In this highly readable (and equation-free) book, they describe how Nowak’s research and ideas on the subject of cooperation developed.
 The book also offers great insights into how he conducted his research and the importance of mentoring in the development of scientists.

 By using various scenarios for the Prisoner’s Dilemma, they explain the five mechanisms that have helped to give rise to cooperative behaviour, from the molecular to the societal levels.
 The mechanisms are